Support Dolphin Research and Conservation

 • Generously named by June Shaw

-• Rudy is a suspected male and close buddies with Squirt (#1).
-These two are seen frequently in the upper Bay, spending much of their time following shrimp trawlers in the Bayport Ship Channel and 5 mile cut.
-They are often seen with Dutch (#10) and Shiner (#225).
+• Rudy (#81) is a suspected male and has been a close buddy with Squirt (#1).
+He has frequented upper Bay, spending a lot of time following shrimp trawlers in the Bayport Ship Channel and 5 mile cut.

 Sandy